jbrains/pubmob-EvolutionaryDesignWithoutTests/documents/inbox.md

 - add optional sales tax called "GST" of 5%
     - add the tax amount when computing the total of a purchase
-    - Stop using `Product` where there are SMELL comments.
 - add optional sales tax called "PST" of 8%
     - format the product with "P"
     - add the tax amount when computing the total of a purchase